Skip to main content

 4. Pizzorno J. "Glutathione: An Essential Cofactor for Detoxification."
 Integrative Medicine: A Clinician's Journal.
 2014.

 Medical Disclaimer: This resource provides clinical context for educational purposes.
 In the world of Precision Medicine, there is no "one size fits all"; the right diagnostic plan must be matched to your unique lab work, physiology, and goals.
-Consult Dr. Ash to determine if this approach is right for you, especially if you have chronic health conditions or are taking prescription medications.
+Consult Dr. Ash to determine if this approach is right for you, particularly if you have chronic health conditions or are taking prescription medications.

 Frequently Asked Questions